What’s up, everyone!

 He told me it requires some time but it is one site that worked.

 I followed the training and asked many questions from a community of online entrepreneurs and wuddya know…

 So I would like to give a quick shoutout to Scotty Newkirk, as he was the proof I needed to know that real money can be made online.

-In just a year’s time, I was able to finally say that I made more money than any job I’ve ever held and I was one of the few that actually work from home.
+In just a year’s time, I was finally able to saying that I made more money than any job I’ve ever held, and I was one of the few that actually worked from home.

 About This Site

-With all the failing and trial and error, I figured that it’s time to give back.
+With all the failures and trial and error, I figured that it was time to give back.

 And with Brokeveteran.com, that is exactly how I plan to do it.

-Whether it be help in getting compensated for a service connected injury, making money online, or how to deal with life, I want to be able to help fellow veterans or anyone looking to to make something more of themselves.
+Whether it helps in getting compensated for a service-connected injury, making money online, or how to deal with life, I want to be able to help fellow veterans or anyone looking to make something more of themselves.

 Working a regular old job was not working out for me as well and that is another reason I turned to the internet.